Facing Divorce or other family law matters?

 Regardless, alimony cannot result in the payer’s net income being considerably less than the recipient’s net income.
 Permanent alimony in Florida can be a controversial and legal component of a divorce, as the conclusion may have long-lasting financial consequences for either party.

-If you want assistance with a divorce or petition for permanent alimony, contact Figueroa Law Group, P.A. to book a free consultation.
+If you want assistance with a divorce or petition for permanent alimony, contact Figueroa Law Group, P.A. to book a consultation.
 During a consultation, our experienced family lawyer in Melbourne, Fl can give case-specific guidance.

 What Are the Different Types of Alimony in Florida?